 Who Teaches the Programme?

-- Mr. Brian Doyle - Paramedic / firefighter with a Fire EMS service provider.
+- Mr. Brian Doyle, Royal College of Surgeons in Ireland, Former Paramedic / firefighter with Dublin Fire Brigade

-- Dr. Marie Ward PhD - Health Systems Research and Learning Facilitator, Quality and Safety Improvement Directorate - St. Jame's Hospital
+- Prof. Marie Ward PhD - Health Systems Research and Learning Facilitator, Quality and Safety Improvement Directorate - St. Jame's Hospital

 Programme Delivery & Timetable